4815162342lost/check_mk_plugins_and_checks/README.md

 4) Install [hp_ux_check_disks](https://github.com/4815162342lost/check_mk_plugins_and_checks/blob/master/checks/hp_ux_check_disks) on Nagios-server (for example, copy it to /opt/omd/versions/1.2.8p25.cre/share/check_mk/checks directory)

 ### Mounts_ro_detect
 Generate critical error only if disk change current mount options to ro (read-only) or stale state.
 Standart 'mount options' check generate alerts if any mount options is changed, and it is not good, for example, mount options is changed after SELinux change status.
+And it is OK fot us, we want to control only 'ro' option.